 And after that?

-- Keep an electronic portfolio of your training and development throughout your degree.
+- Keep an ePortfolio of your training and development throughout your degree.
 You can use Pebblepad or any alternative system of your choice.

 - After three months meet with your supervisor to discuss your DDP progress so far and make any necessary adjustments